CLASH: Contrastive learning through alignment shifting to extract stimulus information from EEG: Introduction

 \section{Introduction}

-Recorded brain responses to natural stimuli pose significant challenges in analysis due to the relatively low SNR (due to noise from neural processes unrelated to the stimulus, environmental noise, etc.) and high inter-subject variability (due to differences in anatomy, shifts in sensor locations, etc.).
+Recorded brain responses to natural stimuli pose significant challenges in analysis due to the relatively low signal-to-noise ratio (SNR) (due to noise from neural processes unrelated to the stimulus, environmental noise, etc.) and high inter-subject variability (due to differences in anatomy, shifts in sensor locations, etc.).
 A solution is to present a stimulus multiple times and average the responses, but this does not leverage the availability of multiple sensors.
-Methods like denoising source separation (DSS) \cite{sarela_denoising_2005, de_cheveigne_denoising_2008} with extensions such as time delayed denoising source separation (TDSS) \cite{de_cheveigne_time-shift_2010} and specific implementations such as joint decorrelation \cite{cheveigne_joint_2014} have been proposed to combine the spatial distribution of sensors to construct spatial filters that can disentangle noise sources from target signal sources.
-These techniques require the definition of a bias function, which in EEG/MEG is often defined as the stimulus-evoked response after averaging over epochs \cite{de_cheveigne_denoising_2008, cheveigne_joint_2014, de_cheveigne_time-shift_2010}.
-Both averaging and DSS methods require that multiple epochs of stimulus-evoked response are recorded for a specific subject with a specific sensor setup, which is in practice often not the case.\\ Canonical correlation analysis (CCA) \cite{hotelling_relations_1992, de_cheveigne_decoding_2018, dmochowski_extracting_2018, cheveigne_auditory_2021} can define a set of spatial filters for stimulus-evoked brain response data for a single repetition of a stimulus.
-CCA (and variations such as correlated component analysis) has been used to compare brain responses intra- and inter-subject to study engagement \cite{dmochowski_correlated_2012}, stimulus preference \cite{dmochowski_audience_2014} and speech intelligibility \cite{iotzov_eeg_2019}.
-CCA is, however, limited to 2 inputs.
-Multi-way canonical correlation analysis (MCCA) \cite{de_cheveigne_multiway_2019} extends CCA to work with multiple recordings of the same stimulus-evoked response.
-The downsides of MCCA are that it has to be retrained when new subjects are included, and a careful selection of shared components is necessary to obtain optimal results.\\ CCA can also relate a brain response directly to the stimulus \cite{de_cheveigne_decoding_2018, dmochowski_extracting_2018}, creating stimulus-aware spatial filters.
-Other methods, such as generalized eigenvalue decomposition (GEVD) \cite{lesenfants_data-driven_2019, das_stimulus-aware_2020}, can combine dimensionality reduction with stimulus-aware spatial filtering.
-Like the methods discussed previously, this is a linear method with limited modelling capability.\\ Recently, self-supervised pre-training of neural networks on pretext tasks has become a popular way to leverage unlabeled data for better downstream task performance in machine vision \cite{oord_representation_2019} and natural language processing \cite{devlin_bert_2019}.
-In contrastive learning, the similarity of positive examples (created with data-augmentation techniques from the anchor sample) with the anchor sample is maximized, while the similarity between anchor samples and negative samples is minimized.
-Applied to stimulus-evoked brain responses for natural stimuli, the positive and negative labelling becomes conceptually more difficult (e.g. if natural running speech is the stimulus, negative examples may overlap in acoustics/linguistics/semantics, making them unsuitable as a negative example.
-This is also known as sampling bias \cite{chuang_debiased_2020}), and finding computationally feasible and biologically relevant augmentations to create good positive examples is hard.
+Methods like denoising source separation (DSS) \cite{sarela_denoising_2005, de_cheveigne_denoising_2008} with extensions such as time delayed denoising source separation (TDSS) \cite{de_cheveigne_time-shift_2010} and specific implementations such as joint decorrelation (JD) \cite{cheveigne_joint_2014} have been proposed to combine the spatial distribution of sensors to construct spatial filters that can disentangle noise sources from target signal sources.
+These techniques require the definition of a bias function.
+This bias function skews data after whitening in a direction of interest, e.g., stimulus-evoked responses.
+In EEG/MEG, the bias function is commonly defined as the stimulus-evoked response after averaging over epochs \cite{de_cheveigne_denoising_2008, cheveigne_joint_2014, de_cheveigne_time-shift_2010}, thus requiring repetitions of the exact same stimulus to the same subject.